Skip to content

 > set search

-Disable search list expansion:
+Disable search list expansion with:

 > set nosearch